 St. John's University's Academic Lecture Series provides students with thoughtful and stimulating intellectual discourse in a setting outside of the classroom.

-Events held throughout the year, such as Convocations, Commencements, Homecoming and Family Weekend, Spring Week activities, fairs and other programs are always announced on the Web events calendar and on St. John’s Central.
+Events held throughout the year, such as Convocations, Commencements, Homecoming and Family Weekend, Spring Week activities, fairs and other programs are always announced on the Web events calendar and on My SJU.
 You can also visit Campus Life Activities online for more ideas on how to engage with students at events all year long.

 There are many ways to make a gift to the University and make a difference in our community of learners.